abhinavravishankar112/attendence/README.md

 ## Notes

-- The bot checks every 10 seconds (configurable in `config.py`)
+- Checks every 10 seconds by default.
-- It only checks during configured class hours
-- Once attendance is marked, it won't ping again for the same class
+- Sends one ping per run when detected.
-- The browser window is visible by default (for debugging); uncomment `--headless` in `scraper.py` to hide it
+- Browser window is visible by default.

 ## Support